isaac-data-alchemy/isaac-data-alchemy/README.md

-- # Isaac - Data Scientist & Full Stack Developer
+- # Isaac - Data Scientist & Software Engineer

 👋 Hiya !
 I'm  @isaac-data-alchemy, a Data Scientist/Analyst with a background in full stack development.